codeconscious/dojo/README.md

-# dojo
+# The Dojo

-A workshop where I try out various languages.
+A small workshop where I try out and practice various languages.